external-secrets/external-secrets/design/011-out-of-tree-plugins.md

 * `SecretsServer` will run listening socket available within the cluster.
 Traffic should be encrypted and `SecretsClient` must be able to authenticate when sending requests to the server.
 * Running `SecretsServer` in the same pod that ESO increases operational burden by making ESO Helm chart more complicated.
+* Only one instance of gRPC `SecretsClient` will be able to run, due to structure of `SecretStore.Spec.Provider`.

 ### Acceptance Criteria
 Rolling the feature out should bring no risk to existing users as it is purely additive.
 The feature can be reverted and